hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 ***Estimated duration: 25-40 minutes (large downloads).***

 Before getting more packages to enable parallelism and compiling, download the latest version of TELEMAC with git in which additional packages will be embedded.
 To download (i.e., `git clone`) TELEMAC, open Terminal, which will by default start in your home directory (`/home/USERNAME/`).
 The following instructions assume you want to install TELEMAC directly in your home directory.
-However, it might make sense to create a new sub-folder (e.g., called `/modeling`) to better organize your system (`mkdir ~/modeling/` > `cd ~/modeling`).
+However, it might make sense to create a new sub-folder (e.g., called `/modeling`) to better organize your file system (`mkdir ~/modeling/` > `cd ~/modeling`).
 To download TELEMAC into the home (or a new) directory, type (enter `no` when asked for password encryption):

 ```
 git clone https://gitlab.pam-retd.fr/otm/telemac-mascaret.git